diogofouto/complex-networks-project/README.txt

-CRC Project - Community Building and Segregation through Prisoner's Dilemma - Source Code
+# CRC Project - Community Building and Segregation through Prisoner's Dilemma - Source Code

 By Alexandre Pires - 92414, Diogo Fouto - 93705 and João Fonseca - 92497

--------------- CODE STRUCTURE ------------
+# Code Structure

 The code is organized as follows: